gilch/hissp/docs/style_guide.rst

    ;; The previous alignment is preferred, but this is OK if the line would be too long.
    (function
     arg1
     arg2
     :
     kw1
     kwarg1
-                                          ;Break for everything, and extra space to separate pairs. kw2
+                                          ;Break for everything, and extra line to separate pairs. kw2
     kwarg2)

    (macro special1 special2 special3      ;Macros can have their own alignment rules.
      body1                                ; Simpler macros may look the same as functions.